daseanbennett3/SALES/README.md

 Double click the title and re-Insert the two tabs that were just adjusted

 --To change the dot colors
 Control and drag the min/max sales to the Colors tab on the left side.
-Chnage Automatic drop down to Diviring Colors and change the Stepped Colors to 2 Steps
+Chnage Automatic drop down to Diverging Colors and change the Stepped Colors to 2 Steps

+--Create a parameter for the current year and the previous year in order to use it in the Tool Tip Calculated Field (SELECT (YEAR)) and (SELECT YEAR -1), then cConvert them to Dimensions rather than Add the previous year, current year, and